-When the local Elks Club went into decline (perhaps due, in part, to changing liquor laws in Brevard), activity in the building gradually slowed to a stop and the club dispersed.
+When the local Elks Club went into decline, activity in the building gradually slowed to a stop and the club dispersed.
 In 2013, the property was offered for sale by the national Elks Club.
 Bruce and Belinda Roberts bought 100 Elks Club Road in 2014 with the plan of moving Bruce's business in from town, where he rented a space on Main Street.

 In May 2015, Bruce's business moved into 100 Elks Club Road and, in March 2016, the kitchen at Elk Haven and the two back treatment rooms were opened for business.
 Quickly, the remaining space in the Wellness Center began to be discovered by wellness practitioners and other members of the community.
 Right about here is where "And they lived happily ever after" goes.
 We're still growing into our lovely space and getting busier every day.
 What started as a community center is still a community center of a different sort.
 Life at Elk Haven Wellness is good.
 The building has gained vibrant new life, offering the community a broad mix of activities and services that support wellness holistically.